The Metaplectic Casselman-Shalika Formula: The metaplectic group

 At all stages, unless explicitly mentioned otherwise, we choose normalisations of Haar measures such that the intersection with the maximal compact subgroup $K$ has volume 1.

-We now discuss a couple of splitting properties.
 A subgroup $J$ of $G$ is said to be split in the extension if there is a section $J\mapsto \J$ that is a group homomorphism.
-When this occurs, we also denote the image of $J$ in $\G$ by $J$. \begin{theorem}\cite[Proposition 4.1]{mcn} Any unipotent subgroup of $G$ has a canonical splitting. \end{theorem}
+When this occurs, we also denote the image of $J$ in $\G$ by $J$. \begin{theorem}\cite[Proposition 4.1]{mcn} Any unipotent subgroup of $G$ has a unique splitting. \end{theorem} \begin{remark} In the reference quoted the splitting is said to be canonical but an examination of the proof shows it is unique. \end{remark}

-We will work under the following assumption. \begin{assumption} The subgroup $K$ has a splitting. \end{assumption} The author does not know of any situation subject to the already imposed condition of $2n$ dividing $q-1$ where this assumption are not satisfied.
-We will now explain why making this assumption does not involve any loss of generality when $G$ is unramified.
+We will make the following assumption, necessary to make sense of the notion of a spherical Whittaker function. \begin{assumption} The subgroup $K$ has a splitting. \end{assumption} When $G$ is not simply connected, the splitting or otherwise of a Brylinski-Deligne extension over $K$ is subtle.
+For example \cite[\S 4.6]{gg} gives an example of a Brylinski-Deligne extension of $PGL_2$ by $\mu_2$ which does not split over $PGL_2(O_F)$.
+In the same paper a criterion for splitting the subgroup $K$ is given \cite[Corollary 4.2]{gg} for all split $G$.
+The family of central extensions $\G$ which satisfy the condition of Assumption \ref{assumption1} via this criterion contains a large family of interesting central extensions.

+We now explain why, when $G$ is simply connected and unramified, that making this assumption on the splitting of $K$ does not entail any loss of generality.

-Firstly, note that this splitting property is known to be true in the split case \cite[Theorem 4.2]{mcn}.
-Now let us note that it is possible to pushforward the central extension $\G$ by the inclusion $\mu_n\mapsto S^1$ and get a central extension of $G$ by the group of complex numbers of norm 1.
+If $G$ is split, then Assumption \ref{assumption1} is true by \cite[Corollary 4.2]{gg}.
+Now consider any unramified simply connected $G$.
+It is possible to pushforward the central extension $\G$ by the inclusion $\mu_n\hookrightarrow S^1$ and get a central extension of $G$ by the group of complex numbers of norm 1.
 Doing so does not in any way change the representation theory of $\G$.
-Working with the extension by $S^1$, we can immediately descend the splitting in the split case to the unramified case.
+The group $\K$ which is now a central extension of $K$ by $S^1$ is a subgroup of a split group $\widetilde{L}$ which is the inverse image in the central extension of a maximal compact subgroup after making an unramified base change where $G$ splits.
+Therefore the group $\K$ splits under the central extension by $S^1$, which is sufficient for our representation theoretic purposes.

 The splitting of $K$ is not unique in general.
 We will choose once and for all such a splitting.
-Note that this allows us to define a lift of any element $w\in W$ to an element of $\G$, which we will also by abuse of notation call $w$.
-We also choose a lift of $X_*(S)$ into $\G$ (which exists as $2n$ divides $q-1$), denoted by $\la\mapsto \p^\la$.
+Since the group $W_0$ lies in $K$, this allows us to define a lift of any element $w\in W$ to an element of $\G$, which we will by an abuse of notation also call $w$.

+We will need to choose a lift of $X_*(S)$ into $\G$.
+To achieve this, we first use the uniformiser $\p$ to determine a homomorphism from $X_*(S)$ to $G$, namely $\la\mapsto \p^\la$.
+Then we have a central extension

+which is abelian by the commutator formula (\ref{commutatorformula}).
+At this point we are using the assumption that $2n$ divides $q-1$ which has the consequence that $(\p,\p)=1$.

+Since $X_*(S)$ is a free abelian group, the short exact sequence (\ref{extxs}) of abelian groups splits.
+We choose a splitting and also denote it by $\la\mapsto \p^\la\in\G$.